luafan/luafan/docs/api/connector.md

 ## Goals
 Connector is used to create tcp/udp/fifo connection quickly with same interface.
 It simulate block api call for tcp/fifo, so it's easy for you to write functions without callback hell.

+**Note:** All TCP and UDP connections created through connector automatically use `callback_self_first = true` to avoid circular references and improve memory safety.

 * `cli = connector.connect(url)`

  create a logic connection to fifo/tcp/udp